 - Dance for PD Riverdale is a movement class for individuals with Parkinson’s and their families, friends, and caregivers.
-The group meets from 11 a.m.-12:15 p.m. on Thursdays in the Peter Jay Sharp Athletic and Recreation Center.
+The group meets from 11 a.m. to 12:15 p.m. on Thursdays in the Peter Jay Sharp Athletic and Recreation Center.

 - The Elizabeth Seton Pediatric Center is committed to changing the lives of medically-fragile children, one child at a time.
 All of their programs are centered around children and their families, respecting individual cultural beliefs and practices.

-- Rising Ground (formerly known as Leake and Watts continues to positively impact the lives of more than 5,000 children, adults, and families in the greater New York City metro area each day.
-Leake and Watts is a not-for-profit agency committed to addressing a myriad of challenges that confront individuals and families dealing with poverty, disabilities, and a lack of access to education and basic services.
+- Rising Ground (formerly known as Leake and Watts) continues to positively impact the lives of more than 5,000 children, adults, and families in the greater New York City metro area each day.
+Rising Ground is a not-for-profit agency committed to addressing a myriad of challenges that confront individuals and families dealing with poverty, disabilities, and a lack of access to education and basic services.

 Mission and Ministry Trips

 Mission and Ministry trips are extended service trips in which students gain a deeper understanding of our commitment to living the Mission of the College.
 Through hands-on service with those most in need and immersion into new cultures, students gain a new perspective and engage in meaningful opportunities.

 Students serve locally in Yonkers, New York City, and New Jersey, domestically in West Virginia, Kentucky, Pennsylvania, and New Orleans, and abroad in the Sisters of Charity Clinics in Guatemala.

 For more information or applications, please contact the Office of Campus Ministry.

 - Saint Francis Inn, Philadelphia